 - Select one or several parts (or a MIDI track, with no parts selected) and select Open Key Editor, Open Score Editor, Open Drum Editor or Open List Editor from the MIDI menu (or use the corresponding key command).
-The selected parts (or all parts on the track, if no part was selected) will open in the - The selected parts (or all parts on the track, if no part was selected) will open in the chosen editor. - Double click a part.
-Which editor opens depends on the settings in the Preferences dialog (Event Display-MIDI page):
+The selected parts (or all parts on the track, if no part was selected) will open in the chosen editor. - Double click a part.
+Which editor opens depends on the settings in the Preferences dialog (Event Display- MIDI page):